amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Workbench:
 ----------
-From the launcher, you can hit the Esc key to exit into Workbench, the Amiga's desktop system.
+From the launcher, you can hit the ESC key to exit into Workbench, the AmigaOS graphical desktop environment.

-You can explore the world's first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992.
+You can explore the world's first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992, AmigaOS 3.

 Amiga, with the AGA chipset onwards (1992) is capable of using HD resolutions.
 The HD720 monitor driver is included, and will make it possible to run the